LocalApps.com: Mobile Apps, User-Controlled

 Evaluate

-Determine if your app is a candidate for Local-Only by applying the core principles: Your data stays on your device, Collaboration happens nearby, P2PDA (Peer-to-Peer Device Authority), Data In, Insight Out — But Locally.
+Determine if your app is a candidate for Local-Only by applying the core principles: Your data stays on your device, Sharing happens nearby, P2PDA (Peer-to-Peer Device Authority), Data In, Insight Out — But Locally.

 2